wtfblub/tsoukiepartytracker/README.md

 - **What is the motivation for this?** Most of the Party Ability Bar (PAB) addons for 3.3.5a were pretty basic.
 I wanted something a little more advanced while keeping it lightweight.

-- **Attach option doesn't work with X addon!** Currently only default party frames and Compact Raid Frames are supported for the "Attach" option.
-Support for others will be added eventually.

 - **I found a bug!** Please 📋 [report the issue](https://gitlab.com/Tsoukie/tsoukiepartytracker/-/issues) with as much detail as possible.

 <!-- blank line -->